All Episodes

 He's hiding like Bill Clinton hid behind Janet Reno, the Waco invasion.

-By the way, before I get into this, I should tell you, we have uh from the White House, they haven't put much out this week, but they've put this out, the CIA terrorist detainee interrogation procedures.
+By the way, before I get into this, I should tell you, we have from the White House, they haven't put much out this week, but they've put this out, the CIA terrorist detainee interrogation procedures.

-Um, the Obama administration actually has prepared a short little audio tape.
+The Obama administration actually has prepared a short little audio tape.

-Well, that's video, we got the audio of it.
+We got the audio of it.

-You have that ready to go, Mike.
+You have that ready to go, Mike?

-What the interrogators are going to be hearing, the official interrogation instructions from the White House, direct from the commander in chief.
+What the interrogators are going to be hearing, the official interrogation instructions from the White House, direct from the Commander-in-Chief.

 Go ahead and charge me.

-I want you to get a verdict from 12 Americans to tell me that while I sweated and froze in a rock or Afghanistan making ridiculous wages, while I endured horrific and threatening conditions, and I was not trying to protect my country.
+I want a jury of 12 fellow Americans to tell me, I want you to get a verdict from 12 Americans and tell me that while I sweated and froze in Iraq or Afghanistan making ridiculous wages, while I endured horrific and threatening conditions, that I was not trying to protect my country, I want you to get a verdict out of 12 Americans, Mr. Attorney General, that I was compromising the security of this country,

 Love to do a Jack Bauer on Holder or Obama and have a jury tell them to take a hike.